Cabaret (1972) starring Liza Minelli, Michael York. Joel Grey

 Cabaret will never be described as a feel-good movie.
 It’s doubtful that it can ever be described as family friendly, either.
-It is, however, a very powerful movie, with great performances, very moving — dealing with broken people in a broken world, set in Germany at a time when the Nazi party is just coming to power.
+It is, however, a very powerful movie, with great performances, very moving.
+It deals with broken people in a broken world, set in Germany at a time when the Nazi party is just coming to power.

 The main characters are:

-- Brian Roberts (Michael York) – a Cambridge University student who has come to Germany to complete his studies, living in the same apartment building as Sally, who earns his living by giving English lessons.
+- Brian Roberts (Michael York, Logan’s Run) – a Cambridge University student who has come to Germany to complete his studies, living in the same apartment building as Sally, who earns his living by giving English lessons.
 He becomes Sally’s best friend, and eventually her lover, despite being bi-sexual — or at best sexually confused.

 - Master of Ceremonies (Joel Grey) – the emcee at the Kit Kat Klub where Sally performs nightly.
-The scenes at the cabaret are, in many ways, the glue that holds the movie together, both setting the emotional tone and foreshadowing events.
+The scenes at the cabaret are, in many ways, the glue that holds the movie together.
+They both set the emotional tone and foreshadow events.

-- Fritz Wendel (Fritz Wepper) – one of Brian’s students, who becomes his best friend; a would-be gigolo who wants the easy life … until he begins to truly fall in love with …
+- Fritz Wendel (Fritz Wepper) – one of Brian’s students, who becomes his best friend.
+He’s a would-be gigolo who wants the easy life … until he begins to truly fall in love with …

 - Natalia Landauer (Marisa Berenson) – a rich, young Jewish heiress who falls in love with Fritz — but can’t marry him since he’s not Jewish.
 Is he?